awsdocs/ec2-image-builder-user-guide/doc_source/crud-container-distribution-settings.md

 **Create a CLI input JSON file**

-   Use your favorite file\-editing tool to create a JSON file with the keys shown in the following example, plus values that are valid for your environment\.
+   Use your favorite file editing tool to create a JSON file with the keys shown in the following example, plus values that are valid for your environment\.
 This example uses a file named `create-container-distribution-configuration.json`:

    ```
    {